Online Master’s in Special Education Programs

 Does Accreditation Matter for Online Special Education Master’s Programs?

-Programmatic accreditation means the accreditor has reviewed only specific programs.
-For education programs and departments, this kind of accreditation is not essential, but it can provide an additional marker of quality.
+Programmatic accreditation means that a specific program within a school is certified for its standards of education.
+This kind of accreditation is not essential, but it can provide an additional marker of quality.

 The Council for the Accreditation of Educator Preparation (CAEP) and the Association for Advancing Quality in Educator Preparation (AAQEP) are the main accreditors for special education master’s programs.